-In this brief essay, I undertake to show that those High Churchmen who charge the modern Methodists with having abandoned John Wesley's principles, and being schismatic and unscriptural organizations, base these allegations on assumptions respecting Methodism that are not historically correct, and on theories respecting the Christian Church and the ministerial office that are neither sustained by Scripture nor sound reason.
+In this brief essay, I undertake to show that those who charge modern Methodists with having abandoned John Wesley's principles, and being now schismatic and unscriptural organizations, base these allegations on assumptions respecting Methodism that are not historically correct;

+and on theories respecting the Christian Church and the ministerial office, that are neither sustained by Scripture nor reason and common sense.

-I wish at the outset to repudiate as unwarranted the common assumption of our Anglican assailants that Mr. Wesley's expressed sentiments respecting the relationship of Methodism to the Churc's of England, or against separation, should irrevocably settle the whole question for all time.
+I wish at the outset to repudiate as unwarranted the common assumption of our Anglican assailants, that Mr. Wesley's expressed sentiments respecting the relationship of Methodism to the Church of England, or against separation, should irrevocably settle the whole question for all time.

 Our Episcopalian friends may save themselves the trouble of multiplying proofs of John Wesley's attachment to the Church of England; or of his having on several occasions declared that the Methodists ought not to separate from it.
-From time to time, quotations from old letters or other writings are published by "Churchmen," as if they were startling discoveries that should fill the whole Methodist world with dismay.
-They reveal the ignorance of those who make such ado about them, rather than of those whom they are intended to enlighten.
-All intelligent Methodists will freely admit that Mr. Wesley was at first a very High Churchman, that he frequently expressed strong attachment to the Church of England, and his judgment that his people should not separate from it.
+From time to time, quotations from old letters or other writings are published by "Churchmen," as if they were startling discoveries, that should fill the whole Methodist world with dismay.
+They reveal the ignorance of those who make such ado over them, rather than of those whom they are intended to enlighten.
+All intelligent Methodists will freely admit that Mr. Wesley was at first a very high Churchman, that he at times expressed strong attachment to the Church of England, and his conviction that his people should not separate from it.
 But we should not isolate these expressions from his life.
-We must take into consideration the modifying sentiments expressed at other times, his own deliberate acts of separation, the principles that guided his whole public life, and what he himself called "the vehement prejudices of his education," in order to rightly estimate the true value of these expressions of sentiment and opinion.
+We must take into consideration, the modifying sentiments expressed at other times, his own deliberate acts, and the principles that guided his whole public life, and what he himself called "the violent prejudices of his education," in order to rightly estimate the import and value of these expressions of sentiment and opinion.